samtron1412/docs/soc/edu/learning.md

 - Understanding alone is not enough to master the material
     + It needs to combine with Practice and Repetition in a variety of circumstances
+- Explain things in a simple manner so that a 10 years old can understand it.

 ## Sleeping